Discounts, reductions and exemptions from paying Council Tax

 Enclosed [include copies of any relevant evidence that supports your application]

 Keep a copy of the letter and enclosures for yourself.
-Send by signed for delivery OR, if you deliver it by hand, make sure you get a receipt for your letter.
+Send by “Signed For” post.
+OR, if you deliver it by hand at the Council office, make sure you get a receipt for your letter.

 What if I get a court summons for non-payment of Council Tax?